208ProgrammingClub/guess-my-number/README.md

 ```
 #11.
 Want to Quit?
 Remember a while back we wanted to alow our user to exit the game at any time.
 Well in order to quickly determine if the game is over lets create a variable that we can use that simply switches between true or false.
-We can also change this [game_over] variable if the player wants to quit and has typed in 'quit' or 'Uncle!'.
+We can also change this [game_over] variable if the player wants to quit and has typed in 'quit' 'no' or 'Uncle!'.
 We will also call [game_over = true] if the player guessed correctly or they run out of turns and we can end the game by victory or you loose.
 You see we are checking in many places if the variable [game_over] = true.
 So we need to make sure we set the game up correctly.
 At the beginning of every game we obviously want this [game_over] variable to be set to "false" because the game is not over...
 Additionally we will move this variable with the other setup variables to the beginning of our program to reset the game to its starting values and to prevent unnecesary conditionals from ever being tested.

 Please move these lines of code to the top of your __GuessMyNumber.js__ file